chimera-linux/cports/Packaging.md

 while `self.rename("foo/bar", "bar/baz")` will make `foo/bar/baz`.
 When
 it's false, the `dest` is treated as a separate new path within `destdir`, so `self.rename("foo/bar", "bar/baz")` will make a `bar/baz`.

+When `glob` is enabled, the `src` will be globbed beforehand and it must return exactly one result.
+This is useful for fuzzy matches.

+When `keep_name` is set, the original source name will be appended to the final destination path, i.e. `self.rename("foo/bar", "baz", keep_name=True)` becomes `foo/baz/bar`.

 <a id="class_subpackage"></a>
 #### Subpackage Class